 Now, all you need to do is click the ‘Add to Menu’ button, and your media kit will be added to the menu.
 You can drag the menu item up and down to place it where you want in the list.

 If you can’t find Appearance » Menus in the admin sidebar, then you are probably using a block theme.
 To learn how to add menus using the Full Site Editor, see our beginner’s guide on how to add a navigation menu in WordPress.

 We hope this tutorial helped you learn how to set up a media kit page in WordPress.
-You may also want to learn how to create an email newsletter, or check out our list of the best live chat software for small business.
+You may also want to learn how to create an email newsletter or check out our list of the best live chat software for small businesses.